 Luiz Saurez’s penchant for sinking his teeth into opposition defenders may well mean that he will always be disliked by the vast majority of football fans.

-However, barely anybody will ever try to argue that during his spells with Ajax, Liverpool and current club Barcelona he has proven himself to be a truly world class striker.
+However, nobody will ever try to argue that during his spells with Ajax, Liverpool and current club Barcelona he has proven himself to be a truly world-class striker.

-Ahead of his return to Anfield tonight, here are 15 of the best quotes by people who have played and worked with the Uruguay international.
+So on the anniversary of the controversial attacker’s first goal in English, we’ve decided to look at 15 of the best quotes by people who have played and worked with the Uruguay international.

 “Luis arrived here (Ajax) with a decent reputation but he was not a big player then.
 In the dressing room he soon stood up and became a leader.
 That’s why he was special.
 We’ll remember him for his incredible amount of goals and what he has done for the club.
 Our fans were crazy about him.” – Ajax Managing Director Rik van den Boog.